flutter/plugins/packages/local_auth/local_auth/README.md

 ...
 ```

-In case you don't have a `styles.xml` file for your Android project you can set up the Android theme directly on your `android > app > src > main > AndroidManifest.xml` file:
+If you don't have a `styles.xml` file for your Android project you can set up the Android theme directly in `android/app/src/main/AndroidManifest.xml`:

 ```xml
 ...